Insurer AIA posts 37% rise in first-half new business value

 AIA, which was founded in Shanghai more than a century ago, declared an interim dividend of 42.29 Hong Kong cents, compared to 40.28 Hong Kong cents a year ago.

-VONB at Hong Kong, its second-biggest market, rose around 111 per cent to $681 million, boosted by domestic customers as well as travellers from Mainland China.
+VONB at Hong Kong, its biggest market, rose around 111 per cent to $681 million, boosted by domestic customers as well as travellers from Mainland China.

-Note: (This story has been corrected to reflect that Mainland China is AIA's second-biggest market in paragraph 3 and to reflect Hong Kong is their biggest market in paragraph 5)